keithgee/Re-Resolver/README.md

 - Any iPhone, iPad, or iPod touch running a version of iOS or iPadOS from iOS 10 through iOS 13.
 - You can also build the app to run on MacOS Catalina, but this is not a supported configuration due to UI/UX issues.

- ** Important!
+ **Important!
 There is a bug in iOS 13.0 that can cause the app to stop responding, especially on the "Ask" screen.
-For iOS 13 use, please upgrade to iOS 13.1 or higher, when available **
+For iOS 13 use, please upgrade to iOS 13.1 or higher**

 ## Disclaimer